-These are guidelines proposed for running Ildhafn - mostly how meetings work, etc. Comments welcome.
+These are guidelines for running Ildhafn - mostly how meetings work, etc. Comments welcome.
 We looked over them in the March 2016 meeting, and made a few minor changes.

 Specifically, we changed: